DEntis-T/open.RP/README.md

 Open sourced server codes(including maps & custom models) & files of RP server, up to programming standards, for upcoming open.mp modification of GTA San Andreas, written mostly in embedded C(pawn) and database in SQL.

+# Warning

+- This project is not mine, I'm only contributing to it.
+You can get original code on **ZanderOperator/open.RP**!

 ## Installation
 To take full advantage of developing experience, please download and install sampctl by Southclaws.